LAST WORDS

 Not only that, but how long had he lived with that wallpaper?
 If it was so dreadful then why didn't he replace it prior to death's order of removal?
 And since he didn't replace it, how dreadful was it, anyway?

-Hmmm...now it occurs Oscar wilde didn't find the wallpaper dreadful at all.
+Hmmm...There is a distinct possibility Oscar Wilde didn't find the wallpaper dreadful at all.
 No no no. About to die, but refusing to succumb before uttering an exit line suitable to his genius, Oscar swiftly eyed the room, fixed on the wallpaper, and rightly judged a dying utterance about dreadful wallpaper was just the wit he was looking for.
 He didn't hate that wallpaper at all...he rather loved it as the nexus of his final snark.

 Wit to Dewitt